mauricio/mauricio.github.com/_posts/2015-01-12-implementing-enumerable-in-ruby.md

 end
 {% endhighlight %}

 This will be a pattern for almost all the methods we will be creating, create the destination array, call each on itself and then do the actual work.
+It's important to notice that our implementation knows nothing about where it is being included, the only expectation it has is that there is an `each` method implemented that yields to a block with an object.

-To see map in action, let's see how we could create a new array by multiplying every number on it by `2`:
+To see `map` in action, let's see how we could create a new array by multiplying every number on it by `2`:

 {% highlight ruby %}
 it 'maps the numbers multiplying them by 2' do